fac-12/TeamQ-autocomplete/README.md

 ## Known Issues

-- At the smallest level, the function `sortBy2016` in logic.js needs to be renamed `sortByPop` to reflect it’s actual purpose.
-Also, one can search the same name multiple times and the graph will add
+- one can search the same name multiple times and the graph will add it.

 - At a mid-sized level, most of our logic.js functions were written with tests, but a couple of them were not, so should have them added retroactively.